|

 guide you through the process of preparing intelliScore to convert your

-MP3, WAVE, CD, WMA, or live audio.
+audio files, CD music or live performance.
 IntelliScore also includes

 context-sensitive detailed descriptions of all settings, troubleshooting

-tips for error messages, examples of several conversion projects with
+tips, examples of several conversion projects with settings, handy

 It has been said that automated music

 conversion is the musical equivalent of speech recognition.
-If this is
+For this

-true, then polyphonic music conversion is like listening to several
+analogy to be true, then polyphonic music conversion is like listening

-conversations going on at once and figuring out all the words spoken by
+to several conversations going on at once and figuring out all the words

-everyone.
-Perhaps it is due to this extra complexity that the technology
+spoken by everyone.
+Perhaps it is due to this extra complexity that the

-of automated music conversion has lagged behind speech recognition.
+technology of automated music conversion has lagged behind speech

 Conventional wisdom suggests that